State pension set to rise by £575 in 2026

 • 39 years if you were born before 1950

-You can receive more than the full amount of the new state pension if you have accumulated an additional state pension from the old system.
-This was a top-up to the previous basic state pension and was also known as the state second pension (S2P) or SERPS.
+You can receive more than the full level of new state pension if you built up additional state pension under the old system.
+This was a top-up to the previous basic state pension and was also known as the state second pension (S2P) or state earnings-related pension scheme (Serps).